The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 What sides go well with jerk chicken?

-Popular sides include rice and peas, fried plantains, steamed vegetables, or a fresh salad.
+Serve it up with rice and peas, some sweet fried plantains, and maybe a cold beer.
+The sweet sides balance that spicy kick perfectly.
 The spicy chicken pairs wonderfully with mellow and sweet flavor.

 Any tips for beginners?